 What happens on game reset

-- Reset to start value — return to the start value you set.
+- Reset to the start value — return to the start value you set.
 A counter goes back to

 Pick reset behavior per variable